Seite wählen

 The glass workshop

-Why a glass factory in Bagnols?
+Why make glass here in Bagnols?

 Raw materials

-a) Composition of the glass used in Bagnols
+a) Composition of the glass used in Bagnols:

-Sieved yellow sand: 100 parts (Reyran or Martigues)
+sieved yellow sand: 100 parts (Reyran or Martigues)

-New ash: 50 shares bought from housewives
+Potash: 50 shares, bought from housewives

-Crushed glass: exchange of 100 pieces for finished products
+Broken waste glass: exchange of 100 pieces for finished products

-The daily production of a master glassmaker was about 600 bottles,
+These materials are brought together at a temperature of approx. 1,300 °C. The daily production of a master glassmaker was around 600 bottles,

 b) Wood

-The organisation of work in the glassworks
+The organisation of work within the forest glassworks

 The master glassmaker

-He is generally hired for a year and his salary varies according to the days worked or the quantity and quality of glass produced.
+He was generally employed for a year and his variable salary depended on the number of days worked or the quantity and quality of the glass produced.
+In Saint-Paul and Bagnols, glass workers were paid by the day from 1812.

 The child or apprentice